Netflix's password-sharing crackdown reels in subscribers as it raises prices for its premium plan

 Netflix’s financial performance also topped the analyst forecasts that shape investor expectations.
 The Los Gatos, California, company earned $1.68 billion, or $3.73 per share, a 20% increase from the same time last year while revenue climbed 8% to $8.54 billion.

-The company’s stock price soared nearly 13% in extended trading after the latest quarterly numbers came out.
+The company’s stock price soared more than 12% in extended trading after the latest quarterly numbers came out.
 Netflix shares have increased by about 30% so far this year amid mounting evidence its video streaming service is faring better than most in a crowded fielded of competitors that is testing the financial limits of many households.

 Netflix has picked up more than 16 million subscribers through the first nine months of the year, already eclipsing the 8.9 million subscribers that it added all of last year.
 But it’s still a fraction of the more than 36 million additional subscribers that Netflix attracted in 2020 when the pandemic turned into a gold mine for the service at a time when people were looking for ways to stay entertained while tethered to home.